andrew011123/minigit/README.md

   Current branch: refs/heads/master
   Objects stored: 42
 ```
-### Extending PyGit
+### Extending minigit

 ### FAQ
 Q: Why Python instead of C like real Git?
 A: Python is more readable for educational purposes.
 Performance isn't the goal.
 Q: Does this work with GitHub/GitLab?
 A: Yes!
 The push command works with any Git server supporting HTTP basic auth.
-Q: Can real Git read PyGit repositories?
+Q: Can real Git read minigit repositories?
-A: Yes!
-PyGit creates standard Git objects.
-You can use real Git commands in a PyGit repo.
+A: Yes! minigit creates standard Git objects.
+You can use real Git commands in a minigit repo.

 ### Acknowledgements/Licensing
 MIT License - See LICENSE file for details.